vgry5/Multi-modal-Fruit-Ripeness-Detection-System/README.md

 This system unifies ripeness detection for three tropical fruits — **Banana**, **Mango**, and **Papaya** — into a single mobile application.
 Users simply select the fruit type, capture or upload a photo, and receive an instant ripeness classification: **Unripe**, **Ripe**, or **Over Ripe**.

-Built as a BSc (Hons) Artificial Intelligence and Data Science final year project at the **Informatics Institute of Technology** in collaboration with **Robert Gordon University Aberdeen**.

 ---

 ## Key Features